 Next, optimize your social networks.
 Social networks tend to rank higher on search results than other sites.
 Name and list the social networks that show up on the first page of Google, and which ones you want to show up.
 If your website does not have a social presence online, now is the time to invest in social media.

 The Social Media Networks that are most likely to rank on the first page of Google are Facebook, Twitter, Google+, LinkedIn, Pinterest, Instagram, and Flickr.
 We recommend having a presence on YouTube as well; optimizing your channel will make it show up on the first page.
-Similarly with Tumblr, BlogSpot, and WordPress, as these can also play a pivotal role.
+Similarly with Tumblr, BlogSpot, and WordPress, as can also play a pivotal role.

 Optimizing social media networks requires consistency and dedication.
 Active engagements with followers and fans is a must.
 Updating your social networks with more information, status updates, and pictures/videos periodically.
 If these three things are not followed by a consistent approach, it is less likely that social network profiles will rank well on the results page.